 Annette North has served as our Senior Vice President, General Counsel since the Merger in March 2015 and served as the Senior Vice President, General Counsel of Prior Kura from January 2015 until the Upstream Merger in March 2015.
 Ms. North also serves as General Counsel and Secretary of Wellspring Biosciences, Inc. and its parent company Araxes Pharma LLC.
 Prior to joining us, Ms. North served as Senior Vice President and General Counsel of Ambit Biosciences Corporation, a publicly-held biopharmaceutical company, from June 2013 to January 2015, during which time Ambit completed its initial public offering and was acquired by Daiichi Sankyo Company Limited.
 From January 2009 to December 2014, Ms. North was an independent legal consultant to a number of life sciences companies.
 From 2000 to 2008, Ms. North served as General Counsel and held a number of other positions at SGX Pharmaceuticals, Inc., a publicly-held biopharmaceutical company which was acquired by Eli Lilly and Company in 2008.
-Earlier in her career, Ms. North served as Senior Director of Operations and Legal at Axys Pharmaceuticals, Inc., a biopharmaceutical company, and Director of Legal Affairs at Sequana Therapeutics, Inc., a biopharmaceutical company.
+Earlier in her career, Ms. North served as Senior Director of Operations and Legal at Axys Pharmaceuticals, Inc., a biopharmaceutical company.
 Ms. North received both her Bachelor of Commerce and her Bachelor of Laws from the University of Melbourne, Australia.